monjurulkarim/DSTA/README.md

 }
 ```

 Parts of the code are adopted from [UString](https://github.com/Cogito2012/UString) project.
+Many thanks to the contributors of this repository.